pamelakaylin/pamelakaylin/README.md

 - Love to develop for mobile 📲
 - Based remotely, bit of a globetrotter 🌎
 - Business background in Entrepreneurship & Marketing 💡
-- Outside of coding, I love sunset surfs and good laughs with friends 🌴
+- Outside of coding I love sunset surfs and good laughs with friends 🌴

 ### What I'm up to